Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Motivation

-\end{proposition} \begin{proof} See Appendix \ref{app:proofprop2_nova}. \end{proof} Proposition \ref{prop2:FedNova} shows that in the presence of both objective and systems heterogeneity, \texttt{FedNova} minimizes a surrogate objective function whose minimum may be far off from $x^*$.
+\end{proposition} \textbf{Main Takeaways:} Proposition \ref{prop2:FedNova} shows that in the presence of both objective and systems heterogeneity, \texttt{FedNova} minimizes a surrogate objective function whose minimum may be far off from $x^*$.
 Aligning with our conclusions for \texttt{FedProx}, observe from \eqref{surr_problem_nova} that using a larger learning rate $\eta$ in \texttt{FedNova} introduces more \emph{distortion} to the original problem.
-In Section \ref{numb_Prox_Nova}, we will further show that there are particular instances of problem \eqref{setup_cs}, for which, a diminishing step-size $\eta$ is \textit{necessary} to ensure convergence to the true minimum $x^*$ when employing \texttt{FedProx} or \texttt{FedNova}; diminishing step-sizes lead to sub-linear convergence rates, contributing to the speed-accuracy trade-off. \textit{Proposition \ref{prop1:FedProx} suggests that this trade-off is not caused by differences in the computing speeds of the clients, but rather originates from heterogeneity between the clients' objectives.
-Proposition \ref{prop2:FedNova} complements this result by showing that a weighted aggregation of accumulated local gradients may not suffice to resolve the speed-accuracy trade-off, motivating the need for a new local update scheme.}
+In Section \ref{numb_Prox_Nova}, we will further show that there are particular instances of problem \eqref{setup_cs}, for which, a diminishing step-size $\eta$ is \textit{necessary} to ensure convergence to the true minimum $x^*$ when employing \texttt{FedProx} or \texttt{FedNova}; diminishing step-sizes lead to sub-linear convergence rates, contributing to the speed-accuracy trade-off.
+Proposition \ref{prop1:FedProx} suggests that this trade-off is not caused by differences in the computing speeds of the clients, but rather originates from heterogeneity in the clients' objectives. \textit{Proposition \ref{prop2:FedNova} complements this result by showing that a weighted aggregation of accumulated local gradients may not suffice to resolve the speed-accuracy trade-off.}

+The main message we want to convey here is that even for deterministic settings, there are non-trivial challenges posed by objective and systems heterogeneity that only get amplified when one additionally considers biased compression.
+For such scenarios, it is not at all apparent whether (and to what extent) one can match even the basic centralized benchmark of achieving linear convergence for smooth, strongly convex loss functions.
+To focus on the above unresolved issues, we will primarily consider a deterministic model in this paper. \textit{Nonetheless, the general approach we develop applies to the stochastic setting as well, as demonstrated by Theorem \ref{thm:noisy} in Section \ref{sec:speed_acc}.}